radiomicsgroup/discern-app/README.md

 `pip install gdcm==2.8.9`

-Download Slicer from above links into, e.g. /slicer
+Download Slicer from above links and unpack/install in /discern-app/programs

-Download dcm2niix from above links into, e.g. /dcm2niix
+Download dcm2niix from above links and unpack/install in /discern-app/programs

-In `settings.py`, place the path of the Slicer executable as: `SLICER_EXEC="/slicer/Slicer"`
+In `settings.py`, place the path of Slicer like: `SLICER_ROOT="/discern-app/programs/Slicer-4.8.1-linux-amd64"`

-In `settings.py`, place the path of the dcm2niix executable as: `DCM2NIIX="/dcm2niix/dcm2niix"`
+In `settings.py`, place the path of dcm2niix executable like: `DCM2NIIX="/discern-app/programs/dcm2niix/dcm2niix"`

 ## Usage
-To run the pipeline, call the `run.py` file (full path `python /discern-app/run.py`):
+To run the pipeline, call `python run.py`:

 `python run.py --p_dsc /path_to_DSC_image --p_t1 /path_to_T1_image --p_output /desired_output_path`

 Input DSC and T1wCE volumes may be in DICOM, Nifti or NRRD formats.
 Segmentation mask files can be provided instead of the T1 volume.

-See all the options in the docstring help of `run.py`.
+See all the options in the docstring help with `python run.py --help`.

 ## Referencing
 - Preprint: